-Chronic, non-cancer pain is responsible for a high burden of illness.
+Chronic, noncancer pain is responsible for a high burden of illness.
 Common types of chronic pain are lumbar and cervical back pain, chronic headaches, and abdominal pain.
 All of these conditions can be challenging to treat.
 Medications are typically the first-line treatment for chronic pain, and several classes of medications are available.
-These include analgesics (opioid and non-opioid), antidepressants, anticonvulsants, and muscle relaxants.
-There are also a variety of non-pharmacologic treatments, including physical therapy, exercise, cognitive-behavioral interventions, acupuncture, chiropractic, massage.
+These include analgesics (opioid and nonopioid), antidepressants, anticonvulsants, and muscle relaxants.
+There also are a variety of nonpharmacologic treatments, including physical therapy, exercise, cognitive-behavioral interventions, acupuncture, chiropractic, and massage.

-Neuromodulation is another form of non-pharmacologic therapy that is usually targeted toward patients with chronic pain that is refractory to other modalities.
-Some forms of neuromodulation, such as transcutaneous electrical nerve stimulation (TENS) and spinal cord stimulation, are established methods of chronic pain treatment.
+Neuromodulation is another form of nonpharmacologic therapy that is usually targeted toward patients with chronic pain that is refractory to other modalities.
+Some forms of neuromodulation, such as transcutaneous electrical nerve stimulation and SCS, are established methods of chronic pain treatment.
 Peripheral nerve stimulation, which involves placement of an electrical stimulator on a peripheral nerve, is also used for neuropathic pain originating from peripheral nerves.

 Peripheral Subcutaneous Field Stimulation

 PSFS is a modification of peripheral nerve stimulation.
 In PSFS, leads are placed subcutaneously within the area of maximal pain.
 The objective of PSFS is to stimulate the region of affected nerves, cutaneous afferents, or the dermatomal distribution of the nerves, which then converge back on the spinal cord.
-Combined spinal cord stimulation and PSFS is also being evaluated.
+Combined SCS and PSFS is also being evaluated.

-The mechanism of PSFS is not known.
-Theories include an increase in endogenous endorphins and other opiate-like substances, modulation of smaller A-delta and C fibers with stimulation of large-diameter A-beta fibers, local stimulation of nerve endings in the skin, local anti-inflammatory and membrane depolarizing effect, or a central action via antegrade activation of A-beta nerve fibers.
+The mechanism of PSFS is unknown.
+Theories include an increase in endogenous endorphins and other opiate-like substances; modulation of smaller A delta and C fibers by stimulated large-diameter A beta fibers; local stimulation of nerve endings in the skin; local anti-inflammatory and membrane-depolarizing effect; or a central action via antegrade activation of A beta nerve fibers.
 Complications of PSFS include lead migration or breakage and infection of the lead or neurostimulator.

 No devices have been approved specifically for PSFS.
-PSFS is an off-label use of spinal cord stimulation devices that have been approved by the U.S. Food and Drug Administration (FDA) for the treatment of chronic pain (see policy No. 7.01.25).
+PSFS is an off-label use of SCS devices that have been approved by FDA for the treatment of chronic pain (see Policy No. 7.01.25).